The town of Albyn, Llael.

 “Yegor, this is no bear we are trapping.
 This is a dragon,” Vasily said.
 Yegor made a disgusted noise and collapsed his spyglass.

-“Everything you say is true,” Vasily acknowledged, pulling off his hat to wipe his brow.
+Vasily sighed, pulling off his hat to wipe sweat from his brow.
 “But when the trap strikes, the dragon will whip its tail in rage, and I am not confident we can avoid being beaten to death.”

 “We will not avoid it,” Yegor said grimly.
 “It will hit us with all of its might.
-You know our role here.
 You know what the Motherland is asking of us,” he said with conviction.
-“We cannot retreat.
-We will succeed.
-That is guaranteed.
+“We will succeed.
+That is all but guaranteed.
 But survival… That is not.”

 “I have accepted my death, Yegor,” Vasily said calmly.
 “I feel sadness only that our soldiers in this town must follow us into urcaen as a result,” he said softly.
 “They are good men and women.
 They would slay many more southerners, if given the chance.”